zenml-io/zenml-projects/customer-churn/README.md

 - `Deployment using Kubeflow Pipelines`: We will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipeline on the cloud and deploy it in a production environment.
 - `Continuous Deployment using Seldon Core`: We will be using [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html), a production-grade open-source model serving platform, to build our continuous deployment pipeline that trains a model and then serves it with Seldon Core.

-## Deploy pipelines to production using Kubeflow Pipelines
+## Deploy pipelines to production using orchestrator Pipelines

 We will be using ZenML's [Kubeflow](https://github.com/zenml-io/zenml/tree/main/examples/kubeflow) integration to deploy pipelines to production using Kubeflow Pipelines on the cloud.